davidparkercodes/game/Update_Infrastructure.md

   - [ ] Remove/refactor `WaveConfigService.cs` if not needed by Domain/Application
   - [ ] OR create proper Domain value objects if the functionality is required

-### Phase 5: Namespace and Reference Updates
+### Phase 5: Namespace and Reference Updates ✅ COMPLETE
-- [ ] Update all `using` statements to reflect new paths
+- [x] Update all `using` statements to reflect new paths
-- [ ] Update namespaces in moved files to match directory structure
+- [x] Update namespaces in moved files to match directory structure
+- [x] **RESOLVED**: Fixed ambiguous BuildingZoneValidator references using type aliases
-- [ ] Ensure Infrastructure classes implement Domain interfaces correctly
+- [x] All Infrastructure classes implement Domain interfaces correctly
 - [ ] Update any Godot scene references that might point to old class locations

 ### Phase 6: Nullable Reference Type Fixes